ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/server/ongoing-tasks/etl/elasticsearch.markdown

 {PANEL: Elasticsearch ETL}

-* The main phases in crteating an Elasticsearch ETL task are -
+* The main phases in creating an Elasticsearch ETL task are -
    * Defining a [connection string](../../../server/ongoing-tasks/etl/elasticsearch#add-an-elasticsearch-connection-string)
      with URLs to Elasticsearch destinations.
      While defining a connection string, you can also define the